SigNoz/signoz.io/docs/tutorial/instrumentation-using-opentelemetry-operator.md

 In this tutorial, we would like to introduce [OpenTelemetry Operator][1] which makes it very easy to set up Collector and instrument workloads deployed on Kubernetes.

-In general, OpenTelemetry deployments and instrumentations is known to be a tedious process.
+In general, OpenTelemetry collector deployments and instrumentations are known to be a tedious process.
+There are various ways to deploy OpenTelemetry Collector.
 An application can be instrumented either automatically or manually.

-[OpenTelemetry Operator][1] significantly helps a lot in managing OpenTelemetry collectors.
-There are three modes to deploy OpenTelemetry Collector: Deployment, DaemonSet and Sidecar.
+[OpenTelemetry Operator][1] helps a lot in managing OpenTelemetry collectors and auto-instrumentation.

 ## Prerequisite